Abu Hurayra

-non-Sunni scholars, including several Shia scholars, have regarded Abu Hurayra as unreliable and a teller of lies.
+Abu Hurayra is said to have memorized more than 5,000 hadiths, while nearly 3,500 traditions have come down from him.
+These transmissions subsequently produced more than 500,000 narrator chains, and his activity as a transmitter became an important model for later Sunni hadith scholarship.
+Hadiths transmitted by him have been employed by all four major Sunni madhahib in significant jurisprudential decisions.
+His reliability has, however, been questioned by some non-Sunni scholars, including some Shia scholars.

 Life

 Ancestry

 Abu Hurairah's personal name (ism) is unknown, and so is his father's.
 (Note: While there is uncertainty surrounding Abu Hurairah and his father's personal name, most Islamic scholars including Al-Dhahabi and Ibn Hajar al-Asqalani are of the opinion that Abdurrahman was his personal name, while Sakhr was his father's.)
 The most popular opinion, voiced by Al-Dhahabi and Ibn Hajar al-Asqalani, is that it was 'Abd al-Raḥmān ibn Ṣakhr (عبد الرحمن بن صخر).
 According to Al-Dhahabi, Abu Hurairah hailed from the prominent Banu Daws clan of the Arab tribe of Zahran, and was born in the region of Al-Bahah.
 Ibn Hajar al-Asqalani traced the lineage of the Banu Daws to Azd, a Nabatean ancestor of the southern Arabs, through Zahran.
 Al-Qalqashandi reported the Zahran as a descendant of Khalid ibn Nasr, while Ibn Hazm reported Zahran was a descendant of Malik ibn Nasr, a Qahtanite.
-Hadith narrations record Muhammad as having a favorable view of the Banu Daws, who viewed them on par with his tribe, the Quraysh, the Ansar of Medina, and Banu Thaqif.
+One hadith records Muhammad as having a favorable view of the Banu Daws, viewing them as on par with his tribe, the Quraysh, the Ansar of Medina, and Banu Thaqif.